Fisheries And Fishermen Hard Hit By Decline Of Oysters On Gulf Coast

 "When there's no oysters to shuck, they don't have any work," says Chris Nelson, vice president of Bon Secour Fisheries, a family-run seafood company that dates to 1892.

-Record flooding on the Mississippi River sent too much fresh water into the Gulf of Mexico, killing oysters and crippling other seafood harvests that depend on salt water to survive.
+Record flooding on the Mississippi River sent too much fresh water into the Gulf of Mexico, killing oysters and crippling other seafood harvests that depend on saltwater to survive.

-A gulf coast favorite for Thanksgiving is oyster dressing, but might not show up at many tables today.
+A gulf coast favorite for Thanksgiving is oyster dressing, but it might not show up at many tables today.
 Gulf oysters are hard to get, and what are available come at a premium price.
 Nelson says it's the Gulf oyster industry's toughest crisis in the 30 years he's been working.

 "This is the worst it's ever been," Nelson says.
 "It's worse than the oil spill, worse than Katrina, worse than after Ivan by far."

-Nelson says those hurricanes and other disasters have left the industry more brittle, unable to weather the impact of the fresh water inundation that killed off some of the Gulf of Mexico's most productive oyster areas, including industry leader Louisiana.
+Nelson says those hurricanes and other disasters have left the industry more brittle, unable to weather the impact of the freshwater inundation that killed off some of the Gulf of Mexico's most productive oyster areas, including industry leader Louisiana.

-The water came from a massive release of Mississippi River floodwaters through the Bonnet Carre' Spillway.
+The water came from a massive release of Mississippi River floodwaters through the Bonnet Carré Spillway.
 It's a floodgate north of New Orleans that diverts river water into Lake Pontchartrain, to protect communities downriver.

 Because of record floods on the Mississippi, the U.S. Army Corps of Engineers had to open the spillway for longer than ever before — a total of 123 days during two separate openings.
 The first was Feb.
 27 to April 11, and then again May 10 to July 27.